How to get published speaker series

 - Peer Review Roundtable

-Concordia Library has joined forces with GradProSkills to bring graduate students a set of five workshops designed to give you the skills and information you need to get your research published.
+Concordia Library has joined forces with GradProSkills to bring graduate students a set of four workshops designed to give you the skills and information you need to get your research published.

 Getting published: The peer review journal process